Universal Transport Properties of Continuous Quantum Gases: introduction

 \section{introduction}

-Quantum transport is a powerful probe of the intrinsic properties of many-body systems and has thus been the focus of intense research for decades~\cite{J.Stat.Mech.2016CalabreseIntroduction,Rev.ModernPhys.2021BertiniFinitetemperature}.
-Central to this field is the Drude weight, i.e. a fundamental transport coefficient in condensed matter physics that quantifies the ballistic contribution to electron, spin, and atomic transport.
-In the impurity-free limit, the Drude weight acts as a definitive criterion: it remains finite for metals but vanishes for insulators~\cite{Phys.Rev.1964KohnTheory}.
+Quantum transport is a powerful probe of the intrinsic properties of many-body systems and has been the focus of intense research for decades~\cite{J.Stat.Mech.2016CalabreseIntroduction,Rev.ModernPhys.2021BertiniFinitetemperature}.
+Central to this field is the Drude weight, a fundamental transport coefficient in condensed matter physics that quantifies the contributions from ballistic transport of charge, spin and energy.
+In clean systems, Drude weight acts as a definitive criterion that distinguishes between a metal for which it is finite and an insulator for which it is zero~\cite{Phys.Rev.1964KohnTheory}.

-At finite temperatures, Drude weights of interacting systems generally vanish due to dissipation.
-But integrable systems form a striking exception.
-Pioneering work using the Mazur-Suzuki inequality~\cite{Physica1969MazurNon-ergodicity,Physica1971SuzukiErgodicity} established finite lower bounds for their Drude weights.
-This ballistic transport preservation stems from a macroscopic set of local conservation laws that constrain dynamics, suppressing standard thermalization and full current decay~\cite{Phys.Rev.B1997ZotosTransport,Nucl.Phys.B2014ProsenQuasilocal,Phys.Rev.Lett.2011ProsenOpen,Phys.Rev.Lett.2013ProsenFamilies}.
+At finite temperature, Drude weights of interacting systems generally vanish due to incoherent collision, but integrable systems form a striking exception.
+Pioneering work using the Mazur-Suzuki inequality~\cite{Physica1969MazurNon-ergodicity,Physica1971SuzukiErgodicity} has established finite lower bounds for conductivity Drude weights.
+The preservation of ballistic transport arises from a macroscopic set of local conservation laws that constrain the transport dynamics, suppressing standard thermalization and full current decay~\cite{Phys.Rev.B1997ZotosTransport,Nucl.Phys.B2014ProsenQuasilocal,Phys.Rev.Lett.2011ProsenOpen,Phys.Rev.Lett.2013ProsenFamilies}.